parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-400-ping.md

 Here is what deserves to be outlined in the code below

-* on all nodes you will find a command named `data-up`; this of course is not a standard command, it is preinstalled on the nodes for your convenience.
+* on all nodes you will find a command named `turn-on-data`; this of course is not a standard command, it is preinstalled on the nodes for your convenience.
 It's job is to turn on the data interface using DHCP.

-* you will find this command documented if you type `help` when logged on any node.
+* you will find this command documented if you type `help` when logged on any node;

 * take a look [at the source code for similar utilities here](https://github.com/parmentelat/r2lab/blob/master/infra/user-env/nodes.sh)

-* also notice how we can very easily make sure to run our ping once **BOTH** nodes have configured their data interface, by just using 2 jobs in the `requires` attribute of the ping job.
+* also notice how we can very easily make sure to run our ping once **BOTH** nodes have configured their data interface, by just using 2 jobs in the `requires` attribute of the ping job;

+* Finally, notice how at the epilogue we check that the ping command actually succeeded, by using `result()` on a `SshJob` instance.

 ### The code